solgenomics/sgn/docs/r_markdown_docs/README.md

 https://bookdown.org/
 https://bookdown.org/yihui/bookdown/

 The entire page along with the source files in r-markdown format are in the folder `/docs/r_markdown_docs`

-# Tools.
+### Tools.
 The best way to work with the documentation is to
-1. install the free R Studio with on your local machine with the sgn repository
+1. Install the free R Studio with on your local machine with the sgn repository.
-2. set the working directory environment variable to the path from our documentation R command `setwd("{path_on_local_machine}/sgn/docs/r_markdown_docs")` we can check current working directory by `getwd()`
+2. Set the working directory environment variable to the path from our documentation R command `setwd("{path_on_local_machine}/sgn/docs/r_markdown_docs")` we can check current working directory by `getwd()`.
-3. Install R package “bookdown”.
+3. Install R package “bookdown”, "rmarkdown" and "pandoc".

-#   How to work with documentation
+###   How to work with documentation
 1. **Introduction**
 This section provides an overview of managing R Markdown documentation using Bookdown and outlines the purpose of this technical manual.
-2. **Defining the Document Structure** in `_bookdown.yml`
+2. **Defining the Document Structure** in `_bookdown.yml` file.
 Files: Structure of the document is stored in `_bookdown.yml` file.
-`Rmd_files` in `_bookdown.yml` is a list of documents used to build a documentation in a given order.
-If add a new file to documentation - it must be added to the Rmd_files list.
+`Rmd_files` variable in `_bookdown.yml` is a list of documents used to build a documentation in a given order.
+If we want to add a new file to documentation - it must be added to the Rmd_files list and a new file must be created in `r_markdown_docs` folder with .Rmd extension.
-Setting the Order of Chapters/Sections: Oder of chapters is an order of files in `Rmd_files` list.
+Setting the Order of Chapters/Sections: Order of chapters is an order of files in `Rmd_files` list.
 3. **Adding New Chapters/Sections**
 Creating New R Markdown Files: to create a new sectiono or chapter - just create a `<filename>.Rmd` file in `/docs/r_markdown_docs` folder.
 Updating the Rmd Files List: Once you create a file and want to add it to official documentation update `_bookdown.yml` -> `Rmd_files` with new additions.